mariostam/llm-feature-eng-recsys/thesis_project_documentation.md

 **Hypothesis Confirmed: LLM-based model performed statistically significantly better (95% CI: 1.0711-1.1868 vs 4.2148-5.6136).**

 This outcome provides strong evidence that the LLM-generated thematic keywords significantly enhance the predictive accuracy of the Factorization Machine model in this recommender system context.

+#### 6.4.6.
+Hyperparameter Optimization with Optuna

+To ensure that both the human-keyword and LLM-keyword Factorization Machine models were evaluated at their optimal performance, a systematic hyperparameter tuning process was implemented using the **Optuna** framework.
+This approach addresses the potential bias of comparing a new, optimized feature set against a baseline model that might not be performing at its peak.

+**Rationale for Tuning Both Models:**
+While initial experiments indicated the superiority of LLM-generated keywords, a rigorous scientific comparison necessitates that both the control (human-keyword) and experimental (LLM-keyword) models are individually optimized.
+This ensures that any observed performance differences are attributable to the feature sets themselves, rather than suboptimal hyperparameter choices for one of the models.

+**Key Hyperparameters Tuned:**
+The optimization focused on the most impactful hyperparameters of the Factorization Machine model:
+*   **`embedding_dim` (Latent Factors):** The dimensionality of the latent vectors (embeddings) assigned to each feature.
+This parameter controls the model's capacity to capture complex interactions.
+Tuned range: `[10, 100]` (integer).
+*   **`learning_rate`:** The step size at which the model's weights are updated during training.
+An appropriate learning rate is crucial for efficient convergence.
+Tuned range: `[1e-4, 1e-1]` (logarithmic scale).
+*   **`weight_decay` (L2 Regularization):** A regularization term added to the loss function to prevent overfitting by penalizing large weights.
+Tuned range: `[1e-6, 1e-1]` (logarithmic scale).

+**Optuna Integration and Methodology:**
+The `scripts/run_fm_model.py` script was refactored to integrate Optuna.
+The core training and evaluation logic for a single model was encapsulated within an `objective` function.
+This function takes an Optuna `trial` object, which suggests hyperparameter values from the defined search spaces.
+The `objective` function then trains the model with these parameters and returns the validation RMSE.

+The optimization process involved:
+1.  **Separate Studies:** Two independent Optuna studies were conducted: one for the human-keyword model and one for the LLM-keyword model.
+Each study ran for 50 trials (`n_trials=50`), allowing Optuna's intelligent samplers to explore the hyperparameter space effectively.
+2.  **Reproducibility during Tuning:** Crucially, the `set_seed(42)` function was maintained at the beginning of each trial within the `objective` function.
+This ensures that while Optuna explores different hyperparameters, the internal randomness (e.g., data shuffling, initial model weights) for each specific trial is consistent.
+This guarantees that any performance difference observed between trials is solely due to the hyperparameter changes, not random chance.
+3.  **Final Model Training:** After the optimal hyperparameters were identified for both models, the `run_fm_model.py` script then proceeds to train each model one final time using its respective best-found parameters.
+This final training run also includes the bootstrapping process for robust confidence interval calculation, as detailed in Section 6.4.2.

+This comprehensive tuning approach ensures that the comparison between human-generated and LLM-generated features is based on the best possible performance of each model, strengthening the validity and generalizability of the research findings.

 ---
 ### How the Factorization Machine Script Works